sfigg/commercialization-public/test/hlk/getstarted/step-5--select-target-to-test.md

 -   **software device** - used to test filter drivers, firewalls, and antivirus software installed on the test system.

+    >[!NOTE]
-    **Note**  Some software drivers are associated with a physical device.
+>  Some software drivers are associated with a physical device.
 If you cannot find your driver listed in the **software device** view, use the search bar in the **device manager** view to find the device under which your software driver is associated.